- Many retirees are in a lower income tax bracket before required minimum distributions begin at age 72.

 Because many retirees are in a lower federal income tax bracket before required minimum distributions (RMDs) begin at age 72, they have an opportunity to manage the impact of taxes on their income.

-In addition to these changes to RMD, there are a few tax-related considerations for retirement planning.
+There are a few tax-related considerations for retirement planning.
 Talk with your tax and financial advisors about whether any of these five actions could benefit you.

 1. Converting taxable assets to a Roth IRA